The 2022-2023 In-Course Bursary application will be available in October 2022; application deadline is Friday, November

 What Happens Next?

 Notification of results will be emailed out by mid-December to MSVU email accounts only.
 Successful applicants will receive bursary funds applied to their tuition account no earlier than January pending confirmation of enrollment.
 If students do not owe money on their account once bursary money is applied, students can request a refund cheque.
 Refunds will begin to be issued in early February.

 Note: All endowed bursaries (those listed in the Academic Calendar) are covered by this one bursary application with the exception of the following which require the in-course bursary application as well as supplemental information (please see the detailed bursary description following for further details):

 Catherine and Douglas Clancy Endowed Bursary – attach resume or statement demonstrating proven interest in public service and public policy through political activity, community activity or student leadership.

-Fay C. Spencer Memorial Endowed Bursary (female student in Education program) – attach resume outlining how the pursuit of studies will fulfill specific career goals
+Fay C. Spencer Memorial Endowed Bursary (female student in Bachelor of Education program) – attach resume outlining how the pursuit of studies will fulfill specific career goals

-Isabel Hyland Memorial Endowed Bursary (student in Education program)- attach resume outlining how the pursuit of studies will fulfill specific career goals
+Isabel Hyland Memorial Endowed Bursary (student in Bachelor of Education program)- attach resume outlining how the pursuit of studies will fulfill specific career goals

 Jane Hurshman-Corkum Endowed Bursary (female student who is a survivor of violence)- applicants must also submit a “supporter statement”